 Goalpost height: 10 feet (crossbar); 30 feet (total height in NFL)

-Enjoy these random football facts that hopefully come in handy for your next trivia night, or just impress a few friends at the Super Bowl party with your unflappable knowledge of random football facts.
+Enjoy these random facts about the game of football that hopefully come in handy for your next trivia night, or just impress a few friends at the Super Bowl party with your unflappable knowledge of random football facts.